JAForbes/sum-type/readme.md

 //=> Maybe.N
 ```

-You can read more about [static-sum-type] here: gitlab.com/JAForbes/static-sum-type.  [static-sum-type] is an evolving project, utilities and modules built on top of it are constantly changing: but the specification itself can be considered stable.
+[static-sum-type] here is an evolving project.
+Utilities and modules built on top of it are constantly changing: but the specification itself can be considered stable.

 #### Custom sanctuary-def configuration